Affiliate Disclosure

 - Look up the drain plug torque spec for your specific engine before you start

-- Replace the crush washer every change; match the OEM material (copper or aluminium)
+- Replace the crush washer every change; match the OEM material (copper or aluminum)

 - Hand-thread the plug at least three to four turns before using a tool